 The University of Edinburgh

-The University has world-leading Health, Agri-food and Environmental sciences; Earth Observation, Carbon Management and Geosciences – all central to the study of One Health.
-Alongside applied research feeding into the suite of online bespoke educational programmes specifically designed for Low and Middle income country students the Academies support a number of communities of practice throughout the world through partnerships between a huge alumni network, current students, businesses, NGOs and national Government and Education partners.
-The Global Health Academy is made up of a wide network of experts from within the University of Edinburgh, throughout the UK and across the world and has One Health as its core focus (https://www.ed.ac.uk/globalhealth/research/project-proles/onehealth).
-Within the Academy research into threats and pathways of specific diseases and states and stages of health, is complemented by a focus on health system strengthening andan emphasis on wellness and whole health.
+The University has world-leading Global Health, Development, Environment and Society, and Agriculture and Food Security Academies, all central to the study of One Health.
+Alongside applied research feeding into the suite of online bespoke educational programmes, the Academies support a number of communities of practice throughout the world through partnerships between a huge alumni network, current students, businesses, NGOs and national government and education partners.
+The Global Health Academy is made up of a wide network of experts from within the University of Edinburgh, throughout the UK and across the world, and has One Health as its core focus (https://www.ed.ac.uk/global-health).
+The Academy’s mission is to support the creation, curation and implementation of global health knowledge across a diverse global community including practitioners, trainers, researchers, policy makers, business, local community and international agencies.
+Within the Academy research into threats and pathways of specific diseases and states and stages of health, is complemented by a focus on health system strengthening and an emphasis on wellness and whole health.

-The One Health agenda is reflected in their academic structure, which places Human and Animal Health together within their College of Medicine and Veterinary Medicine.
-This encourages comparative and interdisciplinary research and education at all levels, and includes their innovative postgraduate programmes in One Health, Global Health and Infectious Diseases, Global Challenges, Global eHealth, International Animal Health, Conservation Medicine and Science Communication and Public Engagement.
-EID - (Edinburgh Infectious Diseases https://www.eid.ed.ac.uk) - brings together over 170 Principal Investigators and over 860 active researchers across the spectrum of infectious disease science and clinical medicine at Edinburgh, including a key focus on antimicrobial resistance.
+The One Health agenda is reflected in the University’s academic structure, which places human and animal health together within the College of Medicine and Veterinary Medicine.
+This encourages comparative and interdisciplinary research and education at all levels, and includes innovative postgraduate programmes in One Health, Global Health and Infectious Diseases, Global Challenges, Global eHealth, International Animal Health, Conservation Medicine and Science Communication and Public Engagement.
+Edinburgh Infectious Diseases (https://www.ed.ac.uk/edinburgh-infectious-diseases) - brings together over 170 Principal Investigators and over 860 active researchers across the spectrum of infectious disease science and clinical medicine at Edinburgh, including a key focus on antimicrobial resistance.

-As a global facing University they have vibrant One Health and global health partnerships nationally and internationally, including the University of Sydney, UC Davis, ILRI (International Livestock Research Institute), IITA (International Institute of Tropical Agriculture), CIMMYT (International Maize and Wheat Improvement Center) and the University of Rwanda with a strong emphasis for ensuring that, together, they work to improve health and livelihoods in LMIC countries, focusing at the moment across sub-Saharan Africa.
+As a global facing University, vibrant One Health and global health partnerships have been established with a wide range of organisations nationally and internationally, including the University of Sydney, UC Davis, ILRI (International Livestock Research Institute), IITA (International Institute of Tropical Agriculture), CIMMYT (International Maize and Wheat Improvement Center), the University of Rwanda and Makarere University, amongst others.
+A strong emphasis is placed on ensuring that, together, they work to improve health and livelihoods in low and middle income countries, focusing on sub-Saharan Africa and Asia.

-The University is running a new biomedical science programme with Zhejiang University in China and has established links with Hokkaido University in Japan and Kerala Veterinary and Animal Sciences University in India.
+The University is running a new biomedical science programme with Zhejiang University in China and has established links with many Asian institutions including Hokkaido University in Japan and Kerala Veterinary and Animal Sciences University in India.